Public Cord Blood Banking: What You Need to Know

 9. In some cases, you can access donated cord blood for your baby’s sibling.

-Some public banks offer sibling-directed donation programs where you can donate cord blood and designate it for use by your baby’s full sibling if that sibling has been diagnosed with a disease for which a cord blood transplant is considered standard treatment.
+Some public banks offer sibling-directed donation programs.
+If this is the case, you can donate cord blood and designate it for use by your baby’s full sibling.
+However, this is only a possibility if that sibling has been diagnosed with a disease that a cord blood transplant is considered standard treatment.

 10. Donating cord blood is particularly important for minorities.